-Online day trading software can be broken down into four categories:
+Online trading software can be broken down into four categories:

 Mac or Windows?

-But regardless of whether you are looking for the best trading software for Mac or Windows, check reviews to ensure the technical tools, data feeds, portfolio trackers, backtesting capabilities and any other features you require won’t run into compatibility hurdles.
+But regardless of whether you are looking for the best trading software for Mac or Windows, check reviews to ensure the technical tools, data feeds, portfolio trackers, back-testing capabilities, and any other features you require won’t run into compatibility hurdles.

-Mobile Day Trading Software
+Mobile Trading Software

-Make sure when choosing your software that the mobile app comes free.
-A good app will provide succinct market updates, trends and the usual stock price tickers.
-If the app overloads you with information that pushes you towards impulsive decisions, stay clear.
+A good application will provide succinct market updates, trends, and the usual stock price tickers.
+If it overloads you with information that pushes you towards impulsive decisions, stay clear.

 Cost & Need